hendraet/handwriting-classification/README.md

 # Handwriting Classification

-This repository contains the implemenation of the methods described in the paper [Handwriting Classification for the Analysis of Art-Historical Documents](https://arxiv.org/abs/2011.02264).
+This repository contains the implemenation of the methods described in the paper [Handwriting Classification for the Analysis of Art-Historical Documents](https://arxiv.org/abs/2011.02264) (preprint).
+This paper was accepted to [FAPER 2020](https://sites.google.com/view/faper-workshop).

 ## Installation